-During your first three years at St. Aidan's you have continued to follow the National Curriculum but you now face having to make a number of important decisions about the courses you will follow in Years 10 and 11.
+During your first three years at St. Aidan's you have continued to follow a common set of subjects within our successful Key Stage 3 curriculum.
+As you move into Year 10, you now have the opportunity to make a number of decisions about the courses that you will follow.

-The National Curriculum requires that you must continue to follow courses in several of the subjects you have taken so far, so your programme of work will remain broad and balanced through to the end of Year 11.
-This is important as it means that almost all career areas remain open to you.
+As in all schools, we require that you continue to follow courses in some of the subjects that you have taken so far, and this ensures that your programme of study remains broad and balanced through to the end of Year 11.
+This is important as it means that later career options remain open to you and many students will not make these sorts of life decisions until they have experienced more of these subjects.

-In Years 10 and 11 some subjects are compulsory, some offer choice within the subject, others are optional.
-You and your parents will be involved in a thorough programme of consultation.
-You will also need to obtain advice from your Form Teacher, your Subject Teachers, your Head of Year and the Careers staff.
+You and your parents or carers will be involved in a thorough programme of consultation, to help advise on which subjects you might like to take and, if available, any options that exist within the courses on offer.
+You will be able to obtain advice from your Form Tutor, your subject teachers, your Head of Year and the Careers staff.